aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 ### Pod set to do-not-evict

 If a pod exists with the annotation `karpenter.sh/do-not-evict: true` on a node, and a request is made to delete the node, Karpenter will not drain any pods from that node or otherwise try to delete the node.
-Nodes that have pods with a `do-not-evict` annotation are not considered for consolidation, though their unused capacity is considered for the purposes of running pods from other nodes which can ber consolidated.
+Nodes that have pods with a `do-not-evict` annotation are not considered for consolidation, though their unused capacity is considered for the purposes of running pods from other nodes which can be consolidated.
 This annotation will have no effect for static pods, pods that tolerate `NoSchedule`, or pods terminating past their graceful termination period.

 This is useful for pods that you want to run from start to finish without interruption.
 Examples might include a real-time, interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.